Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 3. Interactions with other drugs

-4. The duration of the therapy period.
+4. Duration of the therapy period.

-Uncontrolled and unauthorized use by the attending physician medications fraught with intoxication of the body, the formation of pathogenic bacteria resistant to antibiotics.
+Uncontrolled and unauthorized use by the attending physician medications is fraught with intoxication of the body, the formation of pathogenic bacteria resistant to antibiotics.

 Creation of antibiotics and their properties